Excel VBA TRIM Function

 VBA TRIM is categorized under the string and text functions, this function is a worksheet function in VBA and similar to the worksheet reference this function is used to trim or remove the unwanted spaces from a string, it takes a single argument which is an input string and returns an output as a string.

 There are several situations where we download the data from online servers and we face a situation of unorganized data and unwanted spaces in the cell.
 Dealing with unnecessary spaces are very painful to work with.
-In regular worksheet function, we have a function called TRIM to get rid of “Leading Spaces, Trailing Spaces, and in-between space”.
-In VBA also we have a function called TRIM which works exactly the same as the excel function but there is only one slight difference is there, we will see that in this article little later.
+In regular worksheet functions, we have a function called TRIM in excel to get rid of “Leading Spaces, Trailing Spaces, and in-between space”.
+In VBA also we have a function called TRIM which works exactly the same as the excel function but there is only one slight difference is there, we will see that in this article a little later.

 What Does Trim Function Do?

-Leading Space is nothing but before any value starts in the cell if there is any space then it is called as Leading Space.
+Leading Space is nothing but before any value starts in the cell if there is any space then it is called Leading Space.

 Trailing Space is nothing but after the end of the value in the cell if there is any space then it is called as Trailing Space.

 In-Between Space is nothing after the end of each word ideally we should have one space character, anything more than one space character is called In-Between Space.

 To overcome all these kind of problems we have a function called TRIM.

 String: What is the string or value you want to trim?
 It could be cell reference as well as a direct supply of value to the formula.